Hero image desktop Hero image mobile

 • Equipment to reduce nitrous oxide (N2O) and methane emissions from manure lot feeding

-• Savanna burning management methods to avoid emissions of N2O and methane.
+• Savanna burning management methods to avoid dangerous hot fires which produce emissions of N2O and methane.

 The Australian red meat industry cares about its impact on the environment.
 Reducing net GHG emissions, optimising land and water usage, and working towards its CN30 target are major goals for everyone involved.
 So, enjoy red meat as part of a balanced diet, and know that it’s doing a world of good.

-1 Data analysed from 2020 National Greenhouse Gas Inventory.
+1 Data analysed from 2021 National Greenhouse Gas Inventory and 2021 Greenhouse gas footprint of the red meat industry